vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 Only long enough for them to find jobs.
 And then, I would leave, and continue the life I wanted to lead.

 One thing led to another, and things grew beyond expectation.
 I didn't want to make it a business at the time, but it became just that.
 A 501c3 nonprofit.
 It was a self-sacrifice in ideals for something beyond me.

-When it came time to [step down](https://www.vincentntang.com/how-it-feels-retiring/), to focus on me, it was harder on others more so then myself
+When it came time to [step down](https://www.vincentntang.com/how-it-feels-retiring/), to focus on me, it was harder on others more so then myself.

 When I let it all go, I realized almost all my connections I had in my life, could not see me other than this inspiration in their life.

 I made this self-sacrifice for others, but it also came at the expense of my own well being.
 I was what others wanted me to be, but barely anyone saw me for what I actually am.
 A creative builder.
 Not a tech leader

 Because of this identity dichotomy, I [lost so much](https://www.vincentntang.com/deciding-what-to-keep/) along the way.
 A [sense of my self](https://www.vincentntang.com/maintaining-a-sense-of-self/).
 Not knowing who I was, or who would stick around to see me as just a regular dude living his life.

 Eventually I decided not to renew my lease, and move.
 To start fresh, to be the person I want to be.

+> I don't regret any of the experiences though; I see it as a memorable time in my life.
+One that taught me many lessons in life, with many crazy adventures to boot.
+A mixed bag of sorts

 ![](./img/storytelling3.png)
 _skyline, Dallas, TX_